The Appearance of Progress

 The distinction between the first two levels is, unfortunately, ignored by many terminal applications.
 Yet there are meaningful and important differences between the two levels.
 Without ANSI escapes, application output is append-only, which gets in the way of animations and other sophisticated UI effects.
 Without colors, cursor control, alternate screen, URLs, shell integration, and even blinking text 😱 are all available and, if properly used, can significantly enhance the user experience.
 In short, terminal applications should recognize the difference and support both.

 While there are no widely supported ANSI escape sequences to query terminals for their fidelity level, environment variables typically provide enough information to heuristically determine the fidelity level with high confidence.
+Prettypretty includes such a heuristic for fidelity levels and also supports querying the terminal for its color theme.
+Alas, the latter functionality has not been unified, currently relying on two very different implementations.

-Its main function initializes said terminal thusly:
+Our script’s main function initializes said terminal thusly:

 with (